-Most of you have a speciality that you write about.
+Most of you have a specialty that you write about.
 If you’re writing about The Importance of an Employer Brand one week and then 5 Ways to Boost Your Employer Brand the next week — link back to your first post!
-Everyone’s post should include at least 2-3 links to another blog on Blogging4Jobs.
+Everyone’s post should include at least 2-3 links to another blog on Workology.
 I usually go back and do this, but if you’re reading the blog on a week to week basis or you’re writing about something specific each week, link back to your own post.
 I don’t really link back to same author posts, so if you want others to keep reading your blogs, link them together.
 It’s the easiest way to get older blogs more PR.
-If you haven’t written about the topic do a quick google search for “blogging4jobs <insert keyword>” you’ll find something!
+If you haven’t written about the topic do a quick google search for “workology <insert keyword>” you’ll find something!
 Please note: When adding outside links make sure to check the box “Open link in new window” so they don’t leave our site!

-Just as a reminder blogs are due the Sunday before your regularly scheduled day.
+Just as a reminder blogs are due the Monday before your regularly scheduled day.
 If you have any questions about the frequency or posting dates, please let me know.
-With 25 and growing regular contributors we’re going to focus on making this a strict deadline.
-The reason we’re being so strict is because Jessica and I are a two person team and we need to be able to plan our weeks to deliver a great blog as well as additional resources.
+The reason we’re being so strict with our deadline is that Jessica and I are a two person team and we need to be able to plan our weeks to deliver a great blog as well as additional resources.

 Blog Topics: As you can tell from our media kit, our blog is mainly HR practitioners.
 We want to keep everything focused on that angle.
 If you have a job seeker topic we’d love it and we can introduce it to our Job Seeker Sundays posting schedule, but for now, each blog needs to be written for HR practitioners.
 This will help us keep our readership.
 We have a lot of blogs going out each week and it’s important we’re all cohesive in that sense.